 Ongoing Projects

-The overarching goal of our research is to harness the power of microbes to recover valuable bioenergy and biochemicals from biomass to achieve a sustainable circular carbon economy.
+The overarching goal of our research is to harness the power of microbes to recover valuable energy, chemicals, and materials from biomass to achieve a sustainable circular carbon economy.
 We combine laboratory experimentation with computational analysis at the interface of environmental and chemical engineering, microbiome engineering, and modeling.

 Bioengineered Systems for Resource Recovery